 570 Shoreline Blvd, Mountain View Calif.
 94043

-It’s possible that someone might think the first, second and fifth sets probably describe the same place.
+Someone might think the first, second, and fifth sets probably describe the same place.

 Set of facts # 3 appears to describe a different business with the same address as the pizza restaurant.
 It could be in the same strip mall.